-Breaking News: Three Pedestrians Killed In Melbourne CBD
+Breaking News: Three Pedestrians Killed In Melbourne CBD [Updated]

 UPDATED: This article now contains a statement from the Royal Children’s Hospital.

-Three people are confirmed dead and 20 have been injured after a man drove through the Melbourne CBD in Australia today.
+Three people are confirmed dead and up to 20 have been injured after a man drove through the Melbourne CBD in Australia today.
 Officials have confirmed to Sky News that this incident is not a terrorist attack but related to an earlier stabbing.

 At 1.30 p.m. local time, a man was seen doing burnouts in the intersection outside the iconic Flinders Street Station in Melbourne before he drove along Swanston Street and entered the pedestrian only section of Bourke Street Mall.
 He was seen to be traveling at high speed and then deliberately drove into crowds, hitting many people.
 One child in a pram was struck, and, as yet unsubstantiated reports by Sky News indicate this child died at the scene.
 The man was eventually stopped and detained on William Street.
 Eyewitnesses reported hearing gun shots.
 It was later confirmed by Victoria Police the suspect had been shot and now in hospital “under police guard.”